learntheropes/btcpay-booking/README.md

 - Static generate pages without cookies.
 - Multilingual: English, Spanish and Italian out of the box with the easy option to add additional translations.

-## Payment methods, fees and development status
+## Payment methods, fees, limit per payment, development status
 - Bitcoin: onchain and lightning network, no fee.
 Fully implemented.
 - Crypto: all the currencies supported by [SideShift](https://sideshift.ai/eth/btc), unclear fee, probably between 0.5% and 1% paid by the buyer.
 Not implemented yet but planned.
 - Fiat: I will support only fiat methods not requiring KYC and with the merchant personal info not visible to buyers (proxy services):
   - SEPA (EU) in EUR and CHF, fee about 1.5% paid by the buyer.
+1000 CHF/EUR limit.
 Fully implemented.
   - PIX (Brazil) in BRL.
 Fee unknown yet, paid by the buyer.
+9000 BRL (1800 USD) limit.
 Planned with proxy under development.
+  - Vietnam Bank Transfer (Vietnam) in VND.
+1% fee paid by the buyer.
+5000000 VND (200 USD) limit.
+Under development.
   - Credit/debit cards (worldwide) in multiple currencies.
 Evaluating available proxies.
-Uncertain implementation, limits will be low for sure.
+Uncertain implementation, limits will be low, like 100 USD.
   - Apple Pay and Google Pay.
 Same as credit/debit cards.

 ## Setup